Beggar-my-neighbour: Game theory

 There are 653,534,134,886,878,245,000 (approximately 654 quintillion) possible initial states for a game of beggar-my-neighbour.
 As of February 2024, the longest game known that does terminate is 1164 tricks long, where the cards of the deck are played a total of 8344 times.
 It was found by Reed Nessler.

 Whether there is a game of beggar-my-neighbour that goes on forever was a longstanding question in combinatorial game theory.
 Some smaller decks of cards have infinite games, such as Camicia, while others do not.
 John Conway once listed this among his anti-Hilbert problems, open questions whose pursuit should emphatically not drive the future of mathematical research.

 For a two-player game, a starting distribution of cards that leads to an infinite game was first found by Brayden Casella and reported on 10 February 2024.
 The cyclic game begins ---K---Q-KQAJ-----AAJ--J-- and ----------Q----KQ-J-----KA.
 This happens because the game is eventually periodic—that is, it eventually reaches some state it has been in before.

 In popular culture

-In the 1854 novel Hide and Seek by Wilkie Collins, Zach Thorpe and Matthew Grice kill time by playing beggar-my-neighbor "for sixpence a time."
+In the 1854 novel Hide and Seek by Wilkie Collins, Zach Thorpe and Matthew Grice kill time by playing beggar-my-neighbour "for sixpence a time."

 In Charles Dickens' 1861 novel Great Expectations, the game is the only one known by the boy protagonist (Pip) as a child.